“Sometimes the most difficult kids to parent make the most interesting adults.”

 All those difficult moments make for some hilarious dinner table conversation once the storms have passed.
 You’ll be glad you recorded them.
 You can write a journal to each child, keep a family journal that everyone writes in (ours is in the bathroom.
 The idea is when you’re spending some, uh, quality time on the toilet, you can use it to write an entry), and also have a journal of your own as a non-judgmental place to vent.

 Abigail Disney was right.
 Difficult kids become interesting adults.
-If we parent our difficult kids with self-forgiveness, humor, and patience, later on we get to reap the rewards.
+If we parent our difficult kids with self-forgiveness, humor, and patience, we get to reap the rewards later on.

 Published: May 11, 2020